 Client: shortline railway

 Description: For the railway, a supplier in another province had installed some specialized trackside equipment that did not work as expected.
 Tim worked with the railway, the supplier, and the regulatory authority on a solution to the problem.
 This included technical troubleshooting of the equipment and the associated computer, the conduct of test runs with actual rolling stock supported by trackside still photos and video, on-site statistical analysis of data, documentation of results, and recommendations.
-Deliverables included video clips and photos on CD, and a series of written documents spread over several months of testing.
+Deliverables included video clips and photos, and a series of written documents spread over several months of testing.

 Project: e-commerce training

 Description: The client ran a government-sponsored program to train adults for success in running their own businesses.
 Tim presented two levels of classes on the practical use of electronic commerce in a small business setting.
 These included real case studies of good and bad use of the web to achieve the business aim.
 There were approximately 25 students per class.